arm-education/ai-portal-android-app-image-to-image/README.md

 The app displays a grayscale relative-disparity map where white represents nearer regions and black represents farther regions.
 The result panel reports the disparity range, and the status panel reports model load and run times.

 For local experiments, you can alternatively replace the placeholder under `app/src/main/assets/models/depth-anything-v2-small-int8-xnnpack-executorch-vivo-x300/` with the real `depth_anything_v2_small_executorch_optimized.pte` file before building the APK.
-Do not commit real model binaries to this repository.

 ## Extend the application